 \section{Study Design}

-In this section, we present our research questions, the LLMs and prompt engineering strategies evaluated, the dataset used for validating and recovering requirements traceability, and the evaluation metrics employed to assess the performance of TVR.
+In this section, we present our research questions, the LLMs and prompt engineering strategies evaluated, the dataset used to validate and recover requirements traceability, and the evaluation metrics used to assess TVR's performance.